Mantissagithub/connect4_rl/README.md

 Creating a self-playing Connect4 agent using reinforcement learning, inspired by AlphaGo/AlphaZero algorithms.
 Built in 8 hours to understand how policy networks and value networks combine with Monte Carlo Tree Search for strategic gameplay.

+Main Inspiration:
+This project was deeply inspired by the groundbreaking [AlphaGo documentary (youtube)](https://youtu.be/WXuK6gekU1Y?si=ZPMd_DLDlVjDA63T) from 5 years ago, which showcased the historic match between Lee Sedol and DeepMind's AlphaGo in 2016.
+The documentary beautifully captures the moment when artificial intelligence achieved a milestone that many thought was decades away - mastering the ancient game of Go through pure self-play and neural networks.

 **Research Foundation:**
 - [Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm](https://arxiv.org/abs/1712.01815) - Original AlphaZero paper
 - [A general reinforcement learning algorithm that masters chess, shogi, and Go through self-play](https://www.science.org/doi/10.1126/science.aar6404) - Nature publication
+-

 ## Architecture